 The Conduct Officer shall determine the composition of the Student Conduct Board and will hear administrative hearings.
 The Conduct Officer will initiate all hearings.
 The Student Conduct Board is responsible for reviewing proposed changes to the Student Conduct Code; for assuring that such changes are consistent with the provisions of the code; and for assessment of the effectiveness of the Student Conduct Code.
 Only decisions resulting in suspensions, expulsion or revocation of admission and/or Degrees may be appealed.
-Decisions made by a Student Conduct Board and/or Conduct Officer shall be final (there is no appeal), when sanctions (a) through (f) of Article XVI, Section 2 are imposed.
-When sanctions (a) through (f) are imposed, the student will have the opportunity to either have an Administrative Hearing (meeting with the Conduct Officer) or present the case to the Conduct Board.
-When sanctions (g) through (1) are imposed, the case will be automatically taken to the Conduct Board for consideration.
+Decisions made by a Student Conduct Board and/or Conduct Officer shall be final (there is no appeal), when sanctions (a) through (f) of the Student Code of Conduct Procedures are imposed.
+When sanctions (a) through (f) are imposed, the student will have an Administrative Hearing with the Conduct Officer.
+When sanctions (g) through (i) are imposed, the case will be automatically taken to the Conduct Board for consideration.
 A student may file an appeal by the process herein described.
 The sanction(s) imposed is in effect until the appeal process is concluded.